madelinePrickette/weekend-jquery-server-calculator/notes.md

 h1 append on = click
 li clicked on = click

-create the HTML skeleton
+✅create the HTML skeleton
 *CLIENT*
-GET to load in onReady
+✅GET to load in onReady
-GET requests array to append whats sent back function loops through array appends each object in list form
+✅GET requests array to append whats sent back ✅function loops through array
+✅appends each object in list form
 *SERVER*
-GET requests takes array of objects to send back *CLIENT* click listener on = calls function function captures value and button inputs function puts values in object
+✅GET requests takes array of objects to send back *CLIENT*
+✅click listener on = calls function
+✅external button variable
+✅button values captured
+✅function captures value of inputs
+✅function puts values in object
-POST object to server
+✅POST object to server
 *SERVER*
-GET to retrieve
-POST to
+POST to put object in array
+200 response sent
+call a function to calculate the answer and add it as a key